DBMC-aNOMAly: Asynchronous NOMA with Pilot-Symbol Optimization Protocol for Diffusion-Based Molecular Communication Networks: Scenario and System Model

 \subsection{Communication System}

 For the modulation scheme, we utilize \ac{OOK}, i.e. $N_{\mathrm{TX},i}$ molecules are released for a bit-1 and nothing for a bit-0.
 Time is split into slots of length $T$.
 The current time slot, starting at $t=0$ and ending at $t=T$ is denoted as slot $l=0$, while the preceding $L$ slots are denoted as $l\in \{1,2,\dots, L\}$.
 The symbol sent by each TX$_i$ in time slot $l$ is $s_i[l]\in\{0,1\}$ with 0 and 1 equally likely.
 Every \ac{TX} emits a pulse of $s_i[l]N_{\mathrm{TX},i}$ molecules at time $t_{\mathrm{off},i}$ within the current time slot, where $0\leq t_{\mathrm{off},i}<T$.
 Therefore, as opposed to previous work in~\cite{wietfeldDBMCNOMAEvaluatingNOMA2024, wietfeldErrorProbabilityOptimization2024c}, we do not generally assume synchronization between the \acp{TX}, which could be excessively complicated, particularly as the number of \acp{TX} $K$ increases.
 Also, in contrast to~\cite{wietfeldDBMCNOMAEvaluatingNOMA2024}, we do not need accurate channel knowledge and distance information at the \ac{RX}.

 However, we require that the \ac{RX} acquires an estimated sampling time for each \ac{TX}.
-This could be possible in practice by having multiple oscillating \acp{CRN} within the \ac{RX} that react to a certain pulse trigger sent by each \ac{TX} or from an external source, described similarly in~\cite{heinleinClosingImplementationGap2024, borgesSynchronizationProtocolMultiUser2021}.
-We will not model this process explicitly, but the uncertainty of the sampling time is incorporated in the following.
-We denote all the \ac{RX}-side processes associated with a certain \ac{TX} by the index $j$ to differentiate it from the sending side.
-We model the acquisition process of the sampling time $t_{\mathrm{s},j}$ for the symbol from TX$_j$ by imposing a uniform distribution around the actual peak time $t_{\mathrm{p},j} = \frac{d_j^2}{6D} + t_{\mathrm{off},j}$.
-This results in
+This could be possible in practice by having multiple oscillating \acp{CRN} within the \ac{RX} that react to a certain pulse trigger sent by each \ac{TX} or from an external source.
+A similar mechanism is described in~\cite{heinleinClosingImplementationGap2024, borgesSynchronizationProtocolMultiUser2021, jiangClockSignalGeneration2025}.
+We will not model this process explicitly.
+Instead, we capture its residual timing uncertainty by a bounded sampling-time jitter model.
+We denote all \ac{RX}-side processes associated with a certain \ac{TX} by the index $j$ to differentiate it from the sending side.
+Let $t_{\mathrm{p},j} = \frac{d_j^2}{6D} + t_{\mathrm{off},j}$ denote the channel-determined peak time of the expected response for TX$_j$.
+The \ac{RX} is \emph{not} assumed to know $d_j$ or $t_{\mathrm{p},j}$, but only to obtain an estimate $t_{\mathrm{s},j}$.
+Following common practice in \ac{DBMC} synchronization studies that model unknown timing within a known acquisition window as uniform~\cite{jamaliSymbolSynchronizationDiffusive2017}, we assume